mengchaoheng/control_allocation/README.md

 3. Run `test.m` or `test_xxx.m` file to test the allocator and plot some figure.

-4. ToDo: fix the bug of `LP_lib/linear-programming-using-MATLAB`.
+ToDo: fix the bug of `LP_lib/linear-programming-using-MATLAB`.

-5. build and run target of the project `alloc_cpp`, to generate the output data `output.csv`, and then run `test.m`, to compare the effector by allocator. see README of `alloc_cpp`.
+If you want to test the differences and similarities between the C++ version and MATLAB's code output, you can compile and run the target `main` of the `alloc_cpp` project.
+Then the data will be recorded into the `output.csv` file.
+Finally, execute `test.m` to compare (you need to modify the contents of the plot).

 ### For C/C++ project:
+This repository implements the control allocation algorithm based on various mathematical operation libraries.
+The points 1, 2, 3, and 4 below are not steps but rather ways of using each code implementation.

-1. `alloc_cpp`: see readme in the folder.
+1. For `alloc_cpp`: see readme in the folder.

 ```sh
 cd build